 Before using any cleaning product, it’s a good idea to test the product on a small, out-of-the-way spot to make sure there is no reaction with the stainless steel.
 This is unlikely with name-brand products, but your Wolf appliance is an investment you don’t want to take a chance with.

 Want more help?

-If you have further questions, feel free to call us at (888) 782-9653, or consult either the Wolf Use & Care Guide or the specific Use & Care manual that came with your model.
+If you have further questions, feel free to call us at (888) 782-9653, or consult either the Wolf Use & Care Guide Videos or the specific Use & Care manual that came with your model.

 If you found another issue while cleaning your Wolf appliance – perhaps the oven light has burned out, a burner isn’t igniting, or there’s an issue with the computer console – and you are in our Southern California or Northern California service areas, don’t hesitate to reach out to Box Appliance to schedule Wolf repair.

 Own a Sub-Zero refrigerator as well?
 Check out our blog for recommended Sub-Zero cleaners and polish.